ebd622/splunk/core_certified_power_user/README.md

     * Use various date and time eval functions to format time

   * Comparing Index Time versus Search Time
+    * Use the timechart command
+    * Use the timewrap command

   * Using Time Commands
   * Working with Time Zones